 Then, the veterinarian will do a few tests to determine if your dog has babesiosis:

-- Complete Blood Count (CBC): a blood test which measures the amount of red and white blood cells
+- Complete Blood Count (CBC): a blood test that measures the amount of red and white blood cells

 - Blood smear: examines single cells from your dog's blood